twse/random-stuff/Third-Party Notices.md

 This game uses NaturalMotion morpheme animation technology.

+## For use of NeoN Storybook
-NeoN Storybook Copyright © 1997 COMPO Software Corp.
+Copyright © 1997 COMPO Software Corp.

+## For use of Object Desktop
-Object Desktop Copyright © 2018 Stardock Entertainment
+Copyright © 1998-2018 Stardock Entertainment

 ## For use of Oodle
 Uses Oodle.
 Copyright © 2008-2018 by RAD Game Tools, Inc.